zio/zio/docs/datatypes/concurrency/index.md

 ### Others

-- **[Semaphore](semaphore.md)** — A `Semaphore` is an asynchronous (non-blocking) semaphore that plays well with ZIO's interruption. `Semahore` is a generalization of a mutex.
+- **[Semaphore](semaphore.md)** — A `Semaphore` is an asynchronous (non-blocking) semaphore that plays well with ZIO's interruption. `Semaphore` is a generalization of a mutex.
 It has a certain number of permits, which can be held and released concurrently by different parties.
 Attempts to acquire more permits than available result in the acquiring fiber being suspended until the specified number of permits become available.

 - **[Queue](queue.md)** — A `Queue` is an asynchronous queue that never blocks, which is safe for multiple concurrent producers and consumers.